tisssu/CMEECourseWork/Week7/README.txt

 ################
 script: DrawFW.py
-function: comstract a food web and plot it
+function: contruct a food web and plot it
 #################

 ################